 The companies vending this tissue usually work through independent orthopedic sales reps whose knowledge of cell-based medicine is scantly more than that of a high-school-biology student.
 They often tell physicians that these tissues have live stem cells and many put that in writing.
 This week, two sales reps working for the same company sent reports to two of my colleagues purporting to show that their product has millions of viable stem cells.

 The two e-mails I received yesterday were from a university-based orthopedic surgeon and a pain-management physician (from two different academic institutions).
-The product they want me to review is an umbilical cord tissue that we had on our docket to test but had yet to receive a sample from the company.
+The product they want me to review is an umbilical cord tissue that we had on our docket to test but had yet to receive a sample from the company (Corecyte made by Predictive Biotech).
 Most interesting was the fact that these e-mails had attachments that, according to the sales rep, supported that the product had large numbers of viable mesenchymal stem cells.
 Digging into these reports will help everyone evaluating these products understand how to separate cell therapy facts from fiction.

 First, companies often use universities to try and bolster their claims.
 This is because the first thing many physicians will think is, Wow, some smart people at a university tested this and they said it’s great, so it must be great!
 So it wasn’t surprising to see this newest cord cell product using reports produced by two different universities.
 However, we’re going to break down these reports based on what they say and don’t say, as I’ve never been one to be impressed by a label.

 The first report sent to my colleagues is from a company memo that details simple live/dead staining that the firm had performed on one of its cord tissue products at Ohio State.
 They ran three tests on samples containing 500,000, 2M, and 5M total cells.
 The viability ranged from 64–78%.
 That sounds pretty good, maybe, right?
 Not so fast.